 December and January are the months of Mediterranean winter, bringing the possibility of rain, but still an average of six hours of bright sunshine a day.
 This is the time of year when smaller Mediterranean destinations shut down for the season, but not so Cyprus.
 The island is a major business centre and has many important heritage sites and museums, all at their least crowded in winter.
 The cultural calendar is also alive and well throughout the winter, with new events coming all the time.
 The summer resort of Agia Napa, for example, offers a 'Cultural Winter' with classical music concerts and modern and folkloric dance performances.
 Into early February there is occasional rain, and often snow in the Troodos - ideal for skiing!

-The first orchids bloom in January in Cyprus, and by mid-February the countryside is already alive with fresh green meadows and almond trees in bloom.
+The first orchids bloom in January in Cyprus, and by mid-February, the countryside is already alive with fresh green meadows and almond trees in bloom.
 March days can still be cool (daytime temperatures around 19C or 65F, 9C or 40F at night) but steadily moderate.
-Early spring is a wonderful time to visit to Cyprus, with pleasant daytime temperatures and many of the ancient ruins framed by a carpet of red anemones and other wildflowers.
+Early spring is a wonderful time to visit Cyprus, with pleasant daytime temperatures and many of the ancient ruins framed by a carpet of red anemones and other wildflowers.

 In April and into the middle of May spring is in full force.
 This is an ideal time for nature hikes and off-road adventures in the pristine Akamas Peninsula.
 Cyprus has 1,950 species of flowering plants, 140 of which grow nowhere else but on the island, and in the Akamas alone, there are 700 plant species, of which 40 are endemic.
 From February to April, pink cyclamen sprouts up from rocky foothills and thickets and forms a riveting adornment to the Baths of Aphrodite.
-From March to April, the pink wavy-leaved monkey orchid (Orchis italica) grows in dense patches around Pafos.
-If in summer Cyprus is the place to bask in the sun, then spring is the time to savor the natural beauty of the island in bloom.
+From March to April, the pink wavy-leaved monkey orchid (Orchis Italica) grows in dense patches around Pafos.
+If in summer Cyprus is the place to bask in the sun, then spring is the time to savour the natural beauty of the island in bloom.